mithunkk/jquery-plugins/docs/json.md

 * Don't put "js" or "jquery" in the name.
 It's assumed that it's js, since you're writing a package.json file, and it's assumed that it's a jQuery plugin, because you're registering it on the jQuery Plugins Site.
+Additionally, you will be listing `jquery` as a dependency, along with compatible versions (see 'Dependencies' below).
 * The name ends up being part of a URL.
 Any name with non-url-safe characters will be rejected.
 Also, it can't start with a dot or an underscore.
+The jQuery Plugins Site is UTF-8.
 * The name should be short, but also reasonably descriptive.
 * You may want to check the jQuery Plugins Site to see if there's something by that name already, before you get too attached to it. http://plugins.jquery.com/
+* If you have a plugin with the same name as a plugin already in the jQuery Plugins Site, either consider renaming your plugin or namespace it.
+For example, jQuery UI plugins are listed with the "ui-" prefix (e.g. ui-dialog, ui-autocomplete).

 ## version